Serbian Women's Super League

 The Serbian Women's Super League (Супер лига / Super Liga Žene) is the top level women's football league of Serbia.
 It was founded in 2006.
-The team with the most championships to date is ŽFK Spartak Subotica with five titles.
+The team with the most championships to date is ŽFK Spartak Subotica with 13 titles.
+The current champions are ŽFK Crvena zvezda, winning their first title in 2023/24 season.

 Until 2013/14 the top-level league was called Prva Ženska Liga (First League).
 For that season the Super Liga was created on top of the league system.
 The second-level league is now the prva liga.

-Current Format
+Current format

 Until 2012/13 the league played a double round robin.
 The winner was the champion of Serbia.

 From 2013/14 onwards, with only eight teams in the league there are two stages.
 In the first stage, each team plays the other teams two times for a total of 14 matches.
 After that, the top four teams play a Championship play-off and the bottom four a relegation play-off (play-out).
 Matches against the teams from the other play-off group are deleted from the standings, thus only matches against teams from the same play-off group make the final standings.
 In each play-off teams meet each other twice again for a total of 20 matches per season, of which 12 are taken into account for the final standings.
 The winning team of the championship play-off is Serbian champion and qualifies for a spot in the UEFA Women's Champions League.
 The bottom placed team of the play-out is relegated to the second league.
 When tied on points, better results with tied teams decide the rank.